-Personal Independence Payments is the benefit that is replacing Disability Living Allowance for people between the ages of 16-64.
+Personal Independence Payments (PIP) are the benefit that has replaced the Disability Living Allowance for people between the ages of 16-64.

 PIP is not based on the condition you have or the medication you take.